Steven7926/ContactManager/README.md

 # ContactManager
-A simple contact manager built on a LAMP stack.
+###A simple contact manager built on a LAMP stack.

+##Ran using XAMPP for a web server.